samilkorkmaz/Get-YouTube-Links/README.md

 * Run the Macro Scheduler 14 <a href="https://github.com/samilkorkmaz/Get-YouTube-Links/blob/master/getYouTubeLinks.scp">script</a> which opens and saves all video list pages as html files to local disk.
 You can download a <a href="https://www.mjtnet.com/downloads.htm">30 day trial</a> of Macro Scheduler to run this script.
 * Go to the directory where the java program is and create a directory with the name "htmlFiles".
 * Move the html pages that you saved previously to the htmlFiles directory.
-* Run the <a href="https://github.com/samilkorkmaz/Get-YouTube-Links/blob/master/GetYouTubeVideoLinks.java">java program</a> to extract individual video links and save them to a text file.
+* Run the <a href="https://github.com/samilkorkmaz/Get-YouTube-Links/blob/master/GetYouTubeVideoLinks.java">java program</a> to extract individual video links and save them to a text file called "allVideoLinks.txt"

 <b>Raw notes:</b>
 * I upload my videos with the privacy setting of "Unlisted" which means that only people who have the link to a video can watch it.
 I need to share those links with a small number of people my wife and parents.
 Currently, there is no way to do that on YouTube.
 Sharing links manually is tedious.
 I wanted a program that would go to my YouTube page, extract the links of all my uploads so that I can copy those links and send a single email to the people with whom I want to share my videos.
 I want something similar for my Picasa albums too.
 But right now, let's focus on YouTube.